Out of Orbit: Buster Posey

-A three-time World Series champion for the Giants and All-American for Florida State, Buster Posey is one of the most successful baseball players in recent history.
+A three-time World Series champion for the Giants and an All-American at Florida State, Buster Posey is one of the most successful baseball players in modern baseball.

 Read about how the Rocket mentality has propelled Posey to becoming the National League MVP in 2012, and even further throughout his career:

 Preparing for Success

 “Every day he came to practice and came ready to get better… He never went through the motions, he wasn’t a rah-rah guy.
 He was just so consistent and led by example.”

 This is the way Florida State University head baseball coach Mike Martin described his former All-American catcher, Buster Posey.